edgepointlearning/edgepointlearning.github.io/_pages/solutions.md

 <figure class="featuredIcon">{{ site.data.icons.lightbulb.svg }}</figure>

-EdgePoint Learning works closely with you to understand you business and craft a targeted learning solution that works.
+EdgePoint Learning works closely with you to understand your business and craft a targeted learning solution that works.
 Whether your organization is a small or medium-sized business, multinational corporation or non-profit, good learning equals good business.

 EdgePoint has the expertise to develop learning solutions that will get the job done, including:

 * eLearning courseware
 * Animations, simulations and gaming
 * Instructor-led training programs (for classroom or virtual delivery)
-* On-the-job reference materials and job aid
+* On-the-job reference materials and job aids
 * Blended Learning Solutions

 [Contact us](/form/talk/) to talk about how we can work together.